top of page

 I wasn’t looking for a spiritual or magical recipe, but this recipe hit a soft spot for me spiritually and emotionally.

-The funny part is before the sanctuary, I had a former life of a teacher.
+The synchronistic part is before the sanctuary, I had a former life of a teacher.
 My history in education is—peculiar to say the least: I graduated high school at the age of 16, but began working as a volunteer aid with the Lifeskill Special Ed department when I was just 15-years-old;

 I then worked in this position on and off until I was 18; I began substitute teaching while going to school for my undergraduate degree in education; I then subbed until I got a kindergarten classroom position (my dream job at this time) the fall after Graduating from undergrad.